AlinaBrode/am_lang/docs/plans.md

 * background for vocabulary popup
 * scroll for vocabulary popup
   * we forgot what should be done here, now it looks ok
+* for nav bar: small font for narrow screens